Papareddy/RNAseq_kallisto-STAR/readme.md

+PLEASE DO NOT USE THIS PIPELINE ON CBE!

 # How to run the pipeline

 If you at any time have **any problems**; with the manual, the pipeline or anything else related to this, **just contact me (Elin)**